tolamoon/Akamai_Task/README.md

 # SeleniumWebDriverTest

-This project is getting, clicking and verifying few information from https://akamaijobs.referrals.selectminds.com/ website.
+This project is getting, interacting and verifying few information on https://akamaijobs.referrals.selectminds.com/ website.

-To do so I used Intellij, Java, Maven and Selenium Webdriver to implement, execute software and interact with the Chrome browser.
+To do the needful I used Intellij, Java, Maven and Selenium Webdriver to implement, execute software and interact with the Chrome browser(and of course Internet access;))

 Tools which I used are:
 1) chrome version 68.0.3440.75